kevaundray/CryptoResources/decentralised-technology/what-is-bitcoin.md

 _What is this work that the elected person does?_

-When we referred to the network punishing the elected person for doing wrong, this is what we meant.
-When you verify that all transactions in your batch of transactions are good, you must then hash the data appending a number to the data input, until you get some pattern at the prefix of the output.
-This is computationally intensive and so would incur electricity, which is not free.
-If you include a bad transaction or you do not do everything according to the rules, then you will have incurred electricity cost for nothing, as the majority of people who verify your batches of transactions, will reject it and thus you have just been punished, economically.
+When we referred to the network punishing the elected person for doing wrong, we meant economically.
+When you verify that all transactions in your batch of transactions are good, you must append a number to the end of the data and hash it, until you get some numerical pattern in the output.
+This is computationally intensive and will incur electricity, which is not free.
+If you include a bad transaction or you do not do everything according to the rules, then you will have incurred electricity cost for nothing, as the majority of people who verify your batches of transactions, will reject it as it does not follow the consensus rules, and thus you will be punished economically.

 _Note: Hashing was covered in a previous chapter._